+- Park to Playa Trail (10 miles)

 - Native tree and shrub plantings

 - Fitness zones

 - Interpretive, directional, and safety signs and exhibits

 - Trailheads and kiosk connections to existing paths

 - Native habitat propagation and restoration program

 - Improved pedestrian entryway at Don Lorenzo

 - Perimeter way finding signage

 - Baldwin Hills Parkland branding

-- La Cienega Bridge entrance enhancements
+- La Cienega Pedestrian Bridge

-Other priorities at KHSRA include: upgrades to existing facilities for improved sustainability; expansion of sports facilities; creation of new cultural exhibits; buffering habitat area with transitional landscaping; turf removal to lower maintenance costs; securing recycled water infrastructure; mitigate off-road biking and unleashed pets to recover natural habitat and hydrology; and improving park visitor circulation.
+Other priorities at KHSRA include: upgrades to existing facilities for improved sustainability; expansion of sports facilities; creation of new cultural exhibits; buffering habitat area with transitional landscaping; turf removal to lower maintenance costs; securing recycled water infrastructure; mitigate off-road biking and unleashed pets to recover natural habitat and hydrology; and improving park visitor vehicle access and circulation.
 As the park expands, these and other future opportunities remain available for the Conservancy to prioritize and implement in collaboration with our partner agencies.